 Moccasin School will be using the School Messenger Announcement System.
 This will allow the school to contact all parents simultaneously via phone and/or email regarding school closing, delays, weather and other emergencies.
-Look for more information in your child's STAR Folder that will be sent home the first day of school.

 POWERSCHOOL

 The most important person in a child's education is the parent.
 Parents of our 2nd-4th graders are encouraged to access PowerSchool through the district website to monitor their child's progress, especially for late or missing assignments.
 All new students and students entering 2nd grade will receive an information packet in the fall addressing how to set up a PowerSchool account.
 Students and parents are given passwords for confidentiality of grades.
 Call the school office if you need assistance accessing PowerSchool.